eds-uga/acm-ml-workshop-2017/README.md

 and press `ENTER`.
 Firefox should open up in a few seconds, and you should see a list of the Jupyter notebooks.
 Click one and you should be good to go!

-### 4: Use mybinder

-The wonderful folks at [HHMI Janelia Farms](https://www.janelia.org/) have created a free service that can "containerize" any open GitHub repository.
-All you have to do is follow these two steps:

- 1. Go to the main file listing in this GitHub repo, and click the `notebooks` folder.
- 2. Scroll down to the text that says "Machine Learning Workshop Materials".
-Click the little "binder" button above it.

-Give it a few minutes--these are free servers, after all--and you should see a listing of all the notebooks.
-Click one, and you're good to go!

 # Acknowledgements

 This material is based almost entirely on the content made available by Jake VanderPlas in his excellent [scikit-learn tutorial](https://github.com/jakevdp/sklearn_tutorial).